-We worked with one the Stonewater refuge to deliver Basic DIY session for women living in refuge.
-It was delivered by Leesa Tall and Nasreen Begum, interpreter.
-This six weeks sessions covered recognising and becoming familiar with basic items in the home such as meters, boiler, water stop cock, fuse box etc….
-Learn how to change and understand the different types lightbulbs.
-Looking at washing machine and tumble-dryer pipes.
-How to put a curtain pole up safely, picture frames and flat packs and much more.
+We worked with one of the Stonewater refuges to deliver basic DIY sessions for women living in the refuge.
+The sessions were delivered by Leesa Tall and Nasreen Begum (interpreter).
+This six-week programme covered recognising and becoming familiar with basic items in the home such as meters, boilers, water stopcocks, fuse boxes, etc. Participants learned how to change and understand different types of lightbulbs, examined washing machine and tumble dryer pipes, and learned how to safely install curtain poles, picture frames, flat packs, and more.

 Leesa explained why she doing this: